icon-project/documentation/references/java-sdk.md

 transaction status(1:success, 0:failure):1
 ```

-*For the TransactionResult, please refer to the IcxTransactionExample.*
+*For the TransactionResult, please refer to the [ICX Transfer](#section-icx-transfer) example.*

 #### Check the token balance

 In this example, you can check the token balance before and after the transaction.

-You can check the token balance by calling ‘balanceOf’ from the token SCORE.
+You can check the token balance by calling `balanceOf` from the token SCORE.

 ```java
 Address tokenAddress = new Address(CommonData.TOKEN_ADDRESS); //Token Address